Workers’ Comp Insurance CA

 Is workers’ comp insurance required in California?

-If you operate a business in California, the law requires you to carry workers’ compensation.
-That’s true even if you only have a single employee (and if that employee is you).
+If you operate a business in California, the law requires you to carry workers’ compensation, even if you are the only person in the business.

 What’s more, you’re required by law to carry workers’ compensation if you employ any California residents, even if your business is in another state.